wuciawe/wuciawe.github.io/_posts/2014-08-20-design-pattern-part-2.md

 Often the component-parent link is used for a [Chain of Responsibility]({% post_url 2014-08-21-design-pattern-part-4 %}#chain-of-responsibility).

 [Decorator](#decorator) is often used with Composite.
-When decorators and composites are sued together, they will usually have a common parent class.
+When decorators and composites are used together, they will usually have a common parent class.
 So decorators will have to support the Component interface with operations like Add, Remove, and GetChild.